-With winds of 195 mph and gusts up to 235 mph, Super Typhoon Haiyan (known locally as Yolanda), which struck the Philippines Nov.
-7, is reported to be the largest storm ever recorded, surpassing Hurricane Camille in 1969.
+With winds of 195 mph and gusts up to 235 mph, Super Typhoon Haiyan (known locally as Yolanda), which struck the Philippines on Nov.
+7, 2013, is reported to be the largest storm ever recorded, surpassing Hurricane Camille in 1969.

 The Latest on ShelterBox's Response: